Emanem/linux-hunter/README.md

                     (useful for analysing AoB) and quits; implies setting debug-ptrs --mem-dirty-opt Enable optimization to load memory pages just once per refresh;
-                    this should be slightly less accurate but uses less system time -r, --refresh i     Specifies what is the UI/stats refresh interval in ms (default 1000) --help          prints this help and exit
+                    this should be slightly less accurate but uses less system time --lazy-alloc    Enable optimization to reduce memory usage and allocate memory only when absolutely necessary - decreases memory usage but slightly increase calls to alloc/free functions -r, --refresh i     Specifies what is the UI/stats refresh interval in ms (default 1000) --help          prints this help and exit